AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

   : Length<Zero>;
 ```

 So now we have our representation of numbers.
 But how do we actually "represent" numbers as tuples.
-Again if we think about the usage first we would want something like `BuildTuple<5>` to create a tuple like `[any, any, any, any, any]`.
+Again if we think about the usage first, we would want something like `BuildTuple<5>` to create a tuple like `[any, any, any, any, any]`.
 We can do this recursively:

 ```ts
 type BuildTuple<N extends number, T extends Tuple = Zero> = T extends {